-10. ENL1813 Course Learning Requirement 3: Interpret and reframe information gained from spoken messages in ways that show accurate analysis and comprehension iii.
-Employ active listening strategies (ENL1813A CLR 3.1)
+10. Reframe information gained from spoken messages in ways that show accurate analysis and comprehension

 If most communication these days is text-based, why is it still important to be an effective listener?
 Can't we just wait till everyone who's grown up avoiding in-person contact in favour of filtering all social interaction through their smartphones dominate the workforce so that conversation can be done away with at last?